Steven Bannon’s Reported Tax Increase Proposal Could Make College Free

 White House advisor and former Breitbart founder Steven Bannon is reportedly whispering heresies in Donald Trump’s ear.

 First reported by Axios, Bannon has told colleagues he wants the top tax bracket to “have a 4 in front of it.”
-That would be an uptick from its current 39.6% and goes against the grain of the Republican Party’s tax-cuts-for-all orthodoxy.
+That would be an uptick from its current 39.6 percent and goes against the grain of the Republican Party’s tax-cuts-for-all orthodoxy.

-It’s hard to tell exactly how much money that would raise, but in 2015 The New York Times wrote that a 40% tax rate on the top 1% would raise $55 billion in its first year alone.
-That would be more than enough to cover the estimated $47 billion cost of making all four-year universities in the United States free, according to The Times.
+It’s hard to tell exactly how much money that would raise, but in 2015 The New York Times wrote that a 40 percent tax rate on the top 1 percent would raise $55 billion in its first year alone.
+That would be more than enough to cover the estimated $47 billion cost of making all four-year universities in the United States free, according to the Times.

 Last year, Gallup reported that most Americans thought the rich didn’t pay their fair share in taxes.
 Bannon appears to agree.
 Bannon, who styles himself a nationalist-populist, has often positioned himself to pander to the anti-free trade, anti-Wall Street crowd that swept Trump to power.
 Traditional Republicans found themselves outflanked by his new style of politics that undercut the party’s economic orthodoxy.